ECRL-Cornell/getting-started/docs/bash/envars.md

 ### The Bash shell uses environment variables to persist important information from one session to another.

+### **Everything documented here works the same in both the Linux and Mac OS operating systems.**

-## Here are some foe the more useful environment variables set by the shell each time you log in.
+## Here are some of the more useful environment variables set by the shell each time you log in.

 | Variable | Value |